-Work that results in an increase in the dimensions (such as the area, volume, etc.) of a common portion.
-This is the case, for example, with the enlargement of a staircase of the immovable to comply with safety standards requiring a reduction in the dimensions of the adjacent privative portions.
+Work that increases the dimensions of a common portions.
+This is the case, for example, of the enlargement of a stairwell in the immovable in order to comply with safety standards, involving a reduction in the dimensions of adjacent private portions.
 This work must:

 As a general rule, the syndicate of co-owners decides upon and carries out the work to be done in common portions.
 It acts through its two bodies, the board of directors and the general meeting of the co-owners.
 However, certain work must be decided upon by the co-owners convened at an annual general meeting, or at a special general meeting.
 The majorities to be obtained in a vote will not necessarily be the same, depending on the type of work.

 The resolutions of the General Meeting of the co-owners are adopted or rejected, as the case may be, if a majority is reached or not.
 Depending on the repercussions such resolutions may have on the co-ownership, the majority required will be more or less difficult to achieve.
 The General Meeting of the co-owners adjudicates at two different majority levels: absolute majority and double majorities (enhanced majorities).